sagarshukla785/Sawayo_Assignment/README.md

 # sawayo_assignment

 Thankyou for this assignment.
-I havea a good time implementing this app.
+I had a good time implementing this app.

 Fundamentals:
 1. MVVM architecture has been used for structuring the code.